Top credit cards for 2026

 This isn’t the longest 0% card right now, but if you can clear your debt in 14 months it’s my winner as there’s no transfer fee.

-Runner up: Barclaycard 29 month Balance Transfer card
+Runner up: Barclaycard Platinum 36 month Balance Transfer card

-If you really need as long as you can then this card from Barclaycard can’t currently be beaten, though you might be able to get ones not too much shorter with lower fees.
+If you really need as long as you can then this card from Barclaycard is right at the top, though you might be able to get ones not too much shorter with lower fees.

 Similar to Balance Transfer cards, these ones will transfer money from the new card to your bank account, so they’re useful for clearing overdrafts, catalogue debts and other loans.
+There aren’t many of these out there!
 Here’s more on how they work.

 Best credit building credit cards